Stratocracy: Sparta

 The Diarchy of Sparta was a stratocratic kingdom.
-From a young age, male Spartans were put through the agoge, necessary for full-citizenship, which was a rigorous education and training program to prepare them to be warriors.
-Aristotle describes the kingship at Sparta as "a kind of unlimited and perpetual generalship" (Pol. iii.
+From a young age, male Spartans were put through the agoge, necessary for full-citizenship, which was a rigorous education and training program to prepare them for war.
+Aristotle describes the kingship of Sparta as "a kind of unlimited and perpetual generalship" (Pol. iii.
 1285a), while Isocrates refers to the Spartans as "subject to an oligarchy at home, to a kingship on campaign" (iii.
 24).

 Rome

 One of the most notable and long-lived examples of a stratocratic state is Ancient Rome, though the stratocratic system developed over time.
-Following the deposition of the last Roman king Lucius Tarquinius Superbus, Rome became an republic.
+Following the deposition of the last Roman king Lucius Tarquinius Superbus, Rome became a republic.
 However, with the gradual expansion of the empire and conflicts with its rival Carthage, culminating in the Punic Wars, the Roman political and military system experienced drastic changes.
 Following the so-called "Marian reforms", de facto political power became concentrated under military leadership, as the loyalty of the legionaries shifted from the Senate to its generals.

 Under the First Triumvirate and during the subsequent civil wars, militarism influenced the formation of the Roman Empire, the head of which was acclaimed as "Imperator", previously an honorary title for distinguished military commanders.
 The Roman army either approved of or acquiesced in the accession of every Roman emperor, with the Praetorian Guard having a decisive role in Imperial succession until Emperor Constantine abolished it.
 Militarization of the Empire increased over time and emperors were increasingly beholden to their armies and fleets, yet how active emperors were in actually commanding in the field in military campaigns varied from emperor to emperor, even from dynasty to dynasty.
 The vital political importance of the army persisted up until the destruction of the Eastern (Byzantine) Empire with the fall of Constantinople in 1453.